WebHare/proxy/README.md

 Alternatively, you can run the docker container in the 'host' network namespace (`--network host`).
 You may find you need this to properly capture client's IP addresses, especially over IPv6.

 The first time the container is started, it will generate new DH parameters.
-This may take quite a while.
+This may take a while.
-The management interface on port 5443 will not be available until this is done.

 ## Management
-The proxy offers a management interface on 127.0.0.1:5080
+The proxy offers a management interface on http://127.0.0.1:5080 and https://127.0.0.1:5443/

 You can login using the proxy key as the password.
 To get the proxy key execute `/opt/container/get-proxy-key.sh`

-If you've configured WEBHAREPROXY_ADMINHOSTNAME and WEBHAREPROXY_LETSENCRYPTEMAIL, you can use `/opt/container/setup-adminhost-certbot.sh` to request a LetsEncrypt certificate for that hostname
+If you've configured WEBHAREPROXY_ADMINHOSTNAME and WEBHAREPROXY_LETSENCRYPTEMAIL the proxy will set up a secured management interace on `https://$WEBHAREPROXY_ADMINHOSTNAME/` (ie it can then share port 80/443 with the hosted webservers).
+We recommend setting WEBHAREPROXY_ADMINHOSTNAME to the server's hostname.
+The server will request a LetsEncrypt certificate at startup but you can force it by invoking `/opt/container/setup-adminhost-certbot.sh`.

 ## Customizing